Upgrade and installation FAQ (SQL Server R Services)

-This section describes issues specific to installation of Microsoft R Server (Standalone) using SQL Server 2016 setup.
-For more general issues related to R Server upgrades, see the MSDN site for Microsoft R Server.
+This section describes issues specific to installations of Microsoft R Server (Standalone) that use SQL Server 2016 setup.
+For more general issues related to R Server upgrades, see Microsoft R Server on MSDN.

 Failure to install localized versions

-When performing an offline install of R Server, pre-release versions do not allow you to use localized languages.
+When you install R Server offline, pre-release versions do not allow you to use localized languages.

-Generally, when the server does not have Internet access, before running setup you must download all the installation packages for R Server, and then specify the location of the files during the installation.
+Generally, when the server does not have internet access, before running setup you must download all the installation packages for R Server.
+Then you specify the location of the files during the installation.

-However, if the language identifier associated with the installer package is not the same as the SQL Server setup language, when you reach the page for the R component install, the Next button is disabled and you cannot proceed with the installation.
+However, if the language identifier associated with the installer package is not the same as the SQL Server setup language, a problem occurs.
+When you reach the page for the R component installation, the Next button is disabled and you cannot proceed with the installation.
 As a workaround, you can rename the package to use a matching identifier.